gtkvn/laravel-scout-elasticsearch/README.md

 ## Usage

+Default usage can be found on the [Laravel Scout documentation](https://laravel.com/docs/scout).

 You may begin searching a model using the `search` method.
 The search method accepts a single string that will be used to search your models.
 You should then chain the `get` method onto the search query to retrieve the Eloquent models that match the given search query:

     $orders = App\Order::search('Star Trek')->get();

-The `search` method also accepts an Elasticsearch raw query that will be used to perform an advanced search.
-Check [Elastic document](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_search_operations.html) for more information.
+In addition, the `search` method accepts an array that will be used as an Elasticsearch raw query to perform an advanced search:

     $orders = App\Order::search([
         'query' => [